 The good news is that international students requiring financial assistance have more than a few options to explore.
 In this article, we will dive into these options, help you better understand them, and outline some useful resources to get you started with your application for financial aid.

 First things first, estimate the cost of your education.
 Use the RBC Student Budget Calculator to help you figure out how much money you’ll need to get through the school year.
 Additionally, you can also check the government of Canada website for the proof of financial support required as part of your student permit application.
 Once you have a fair idea of the amount, it will be easier to narrow down potential sources to finance your Canadian post-secondary education.

 1. Student loans

 In order to receive a study permit for Canada, applicants are required to show funds that cover the cost of education plus living expenses in Canada.
 Student loans are a type of loan specifically designed to help students pay for their post-secondary education, including tuition fees, books and supplies, and housing costs.
 Money borrowed as a student loan has to be repaid with interest, at some point in the future – often, after completion of studies.

-Tip: While considering options in your home country, in addition to bank loans, you can also look at financial aid provided by the education department or ministry for students intending to pursue education abroad.
+While considering options in your home country, in addition to bank loans, you can also look at financial aid provided by the education department or ministry for students intending to pursue education abroad.